dusan10/Reservation/README.md

 * [http://localhost:8080/api/cars](http://localhost:8080/api/cars) with the GET method we get all cars from DB
-* [http://localhost:8080/api/cars](http://localhost:8080/api/cars)  with POST method we can create new car Here we have logic that if customer use invalid id (something different form C + 8 digits), system will recognize and generate new car id instead of one that customer use, and will return new car object with generated id
+* [http://localhost:8080/api/cars](http://localhost:8080/api/cars)  with POST method we can create new car Here we have logic that customer can't send ID if he sends id with API system will prevent creation and send beck error response with message,
-* [http://localhost:8080/api/cars](http://localhost:8080/api/cars) with the PUT method instead carId we need to use real carId like C12345678, if system don't find car in DB it will return 404 (not found status), if finds it will update.
+* [http://localhost:8080/api/cars](http://localhost:8080/api/cars) with the PUT method instead carId we need to use real carId like C12345678, if system don't find car in DB it will return 404 (not found status) with message, if finds it will update.
 There are several validations.
-* [http://localhost:8080/api/cars/carId](http://localhost:8080/api/cars/carId) with the DELETE method  is same sa for update, system deletes car
+* [http://localhost:8080/api/cars/carId](http://localhost:8080/api/cars/carId) with the DELETE method it is same as for update, system deletes car

 #### Reservation API